tooth2/Autonomous_Driving/README.md

  After driving two laps in the simulator, I was able to generate driving images and train them to learn
  - one lap focusing on smoth driving on the curve
  - one lap focusing on accelerating speed in the straight line vs curved line
- - especially focusing on recevery driving when approaching to side blocks
+ - especially focusing on recevery driving from the side (right)

 NVIDIA architecture is applied and the [Video](video.mp4) is generated during the first lap from autonomous driving based on the final [model](model.h5).
 The result shows autonomous vehicle's adaptive driving behavior on the most dramatic curved line.